 The MRes in Arts and Humanities is a research preparation degree that offers students the opportunity to undertake advanced studies within the Faculty of Arts, Humanities and Social Sciences at Queen’s.
 The course is structured around the personal research interests of each student and supported by a bespoke research preparation portfolio and a range of optional modules in areas related to the research.
-The MRes is available in a wide range of disciplines within the Schools of Arts, English and Languages and the Institute of Theology.
+The MRes is available in a wide range of disciplines within the Schools of Arts, English and Languages.

 The programme comprises the following elements: